Government and Non-Government Organisations Concerned with the Natural Environment, and Strategic Actions on Environmental Issues

 Established in the UK in 1961 as an international charitable body.
 Now one of the world's largest and most experienced independent conservation organisation, with 4.7 million supporters and a global network of 24 national organisations.
 The annual income of WWF International was £ 107.5 million in 2012, of which the United Kingdom branch contributed £ 66.2 million.
 It is one of the few NGOs that will give grants to fund independent research (the RSPB does so also, on a smaller scale).
 WWF aims to preserve biodiversity, ensure sustainable use of resources, and promote actions to reduce pollution.
 In 1996 it set out its 'Global Ecoregions' list of key ecoregions which it considers most representative of the world's biodiversity and therefore most deserving of conservation.
-WWF funding of field projects and development of policy focuses on three biomes: forest, freshwater and marine.
-In 1998 WWF produced its 'Living Planet Index': LPI, analysing the global deterioration of forest, freshwater and marine ecosystems between 1970 and 1995.
-It concludes that humans have destroyed more than 30% of the natural world over this period.
-The LPI is periodically updated and WWF disseminates it as a 'Dow Jones' Index of the global environment, so that governments will be encouraged to do more than pay lip service to sustainable use of natural resources.
+Every two years, WWF produces its 'Living Planet Report', analysing the global status of forest, freshwater and marine ecosystems.
+Its Living Planet Index: LPI is periodically updated and WWF disseminates it as a 'Dow Jones' Index of the global environment, so that governments will be encouraged to do more than pay lip service to sustainable use of natural resources.
 It is based on a measure of the human 'ecological footprint': the area of land and sea that we use to sustain our lifestyles.
 The planet's total area of productive land and sea is 11.4 billion ha, which equates to a global average of 1.9 ha available per person.
 This is 20% less than the global average footprint, of 2.3 ha/person, so humanity greatly exceeds the planet's capacity to sustain its consumption.
 The average western European has an ecological footprint of 5.0 ha.

 Adopted by world leaders at the 1992 Rio Earth Summit as a blue-print for sustainable development.
 Agenda 21 is a framework for political commitment to environmental co-operation, which attempts to unite the combined issues of environmental protection and sustainable development.
 Some 800 pages long, it identifies priority actions for UNEP and guidelines towards their achievement.
 The implementation of Agenda 21 by the European Commission involves wide-ranging environmental protection measures, using the Community's Structural Funds to pay for cleaning up the environment and new eco-friendly technologies.
 In the UK, Defra's vision for sustainable development, and policy to integrate sustainable development into all government operations, promote Agenda 21 strategies from international to individual scales.
 Many Local Authorities have their own local Agenda 21.